dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 Instead, we will use the [`d3-transition`](https://d3js.org/d3-transition) module, which trades simplicity for control, by allowing us to compute the intermediate states ourselves, with JS.

-The first step is to _disable_ CSS transitions for `d`, so that they don’t interfere with our JS transitions.
+The first step is to _disable_ CSS transitions for paths, so that they don't interfere with our JS transitions.
 We can do this by restricting which properties the browser can auto-transition:

 ```css